-Under the Banking Act, local banks are, in principle, prohibited from holding more than 5% (or, in the case of bank-holding companies, 15%) of the voting rights of any company in Japan other than companies engaging in certain finance-related businesses or businesses ancillary to the banking business (5 Percent Rule).
+Under the Banking Act, local banks are, in principle, prohibited from holding more than 5% (or, in the case of bank holding companies, 15%) of the voting rights of any company in Japan other than companies engaging in certain finance-related businesses or businesses ancillary to the banking business (5 Percent/15 Percent Rule).

-Permitted business by banks' subsidiaries
+Permitted business by banks' subsidiaries and affiliates

-Under the Banking Act, businesses in which the subsidiaries of local banks are permitted to engage are limited to certain finance-related businesses or businesses ancillary to the banking business.
+Under the Banking Act, the types of businesses in which the subsidiaries of local banks are permitted to engage are limited to certain finance-related businesses or businesses ancillary to businesses of the banking group (Ancillary Businesses).
+Under the Guidelines, the scope of businesses of the affiliates of local banks are also restricted in the same way.